ThomasRanvier/image_restoration/README.md

 # Image Restoration

-Experimentations with image restoration using AutoEncoders, Conv-nets and GANs, implementations in TensorFlow 2.0.
+Experimentations on image restoration using AutoEncoders, Conv-nets and GANs, implementations in TensorFlow 2.0.

 Most of those models are trained in the objective to perform three image restoration tasks: denoising, upscaling and JPEG deblocking.